Scott Peterson Lawyer Mark Geragos Knew Dangers Of 'Stealth Jurors' Going Into Murder Trial

 She has not commented publicly since it was revealed that she was the cause behind the State Supreme Court ruling.

-On Thursday during an exclusive interview with KPIX 5, Scott Peterson’s former defense lawyer Mark Geragos said Nice intentionally hid that information from the court.
+On Thursday during an exclusive interview with KPIX, Scott Peterson’s former defense lawyer Mark Geragos said Nice intentionally hid that information from the court.

 “One of the great challenges in this case was trying to decipher what I called them back then, ‘stealth jurors.’
 We caught a few of them,” explained Geragos.

-Geragos said that one of his jobs during the jury selection was excuse those individuals who predisposed against his client in the charged and highly publicized case.
+Geragos said that one of his jobs during the jury selection was to excuse those individuals who were thought to be predisposed against his client in the charged and highly-publicized case.

-“We were worried about people lying to get onto this jury because they had an agenda.
-And that agenda unfortunately, to quote one of the other jurors who we identified as a stealth juror, was ‘to fry Scott,'” said Geragos.
+“We were worried about people lying to get onto this jury because they had an agenda and that agenda unfortunately, to quote one of the other jurors who we identified as a stealth juror, was ‘to fry Scott,'” Geragos said.

 Looking back on the trial during the interview, Geragos at one point spoke of a major miscalculation on his part.

 “The biggest mistake I made in this case was not allowing the cameras into the courtroom.
 Everyone thinks they know the evidence.
-They don’t know the evidence,” said Geragos.
+They don’t know the evidence,” Geragos said.

 The California Supreme Court already overturned Peterson’s death sentence on appeal in August, though court’s decision left the murder conviction in place.
 In a separate petition, Peterson’s lawyers cited an array of reasons the convictions should be overturned as well.

-“Clearly for us, it is a major step and we’re happy to be at point now where we can hopefully get conviction set aside,” said Geragos.
+“Clearly, for us, it is a major step and we’re happy to be at point now where we can hopefully get the conviction set aside,” Geragos said.

-Lara Yeretsian, another lawyer on the Peterson defense team, agreed that Nice would have likely be disqualified as a juror if her personal history had been revealed.
+Lara Yeretsian, another lawyer on the Peterson defense team, agreed that Nice would have likely been disqualified as a juror if her personal history had been revealed.

-“Had we known some of that information, she would have been challenged for cause,” said Yeretsian. “[She was] the typical stealth juror who went under the radar.
-None of us picked up on it.:
+“Had we known some of that information, she would have been challenged for cause,” Yeretsian said. “[She was] the typical stealth juror who went under the radar.
+None of us picked up on it.”

 KPIX spoke with another lawyer who agreed that the latest development in the Peterson case was an unusual one.